UBS once again the world's largest private bank as assets surge

 The ultra-rich tend to feed more business to investment banking and asset management arms by demanding specialized and sophisticated services.

-U.S. banks Wells Fargo and Morgan Stanley as well as Switzerland's Credit Suisse round out the top five in the Scorpio benchmark.
+U.S. banks Wells Fargo (WFC.N) and Morgan Stanley (MS.N) as well as Switzerland's Credit Suisse CSGN.VX round out the top five in the Scorpio benchmark.